By Laws Ammendments

 - HHS – Hazardous High-rise Structures

 Attendance requirements are mandated for each course by the state; however, attendance does not ensure licensing.
 Prerequisites for all courses will be enforced by the Licensing Bureau, New Jersey State Department of Community Affairs.

-For information on how to apply for your license, contact the New Jersey State Department of Community Affairs, Bureau of Construction Code Services by calling (609) 984-7834.
+For information on how to take the national tests or apply for your NJ license, contact the New Jersey State Department of Community Affairs, Bureau of Construction Code Services by calling (609) 984-7834.

 An Act concerning construction permits for the installation of wheelchair ramps on residential real property and amending P.L.
 1975, C.2l 7.

 AN ACT concerning construction permits for the installation of wheelchair ramps on residential real property and amending P.L.1975, c.2l 7.

 BE IT ENACTED by the Senate and General Assembly of the State of New J ersey: